quaoz/leads/README.md

 ## Configuration

-If you are playing in singleplayer the mod can configured through ModMenu, if the mod is installed on a server it can be configured by editing the `betterleads.toml` file in the config directory.
+The mod can be configured through the `/betterleads` command or by directly editing the `betterleads.toml` file in the config directory, in singleplayer the mod can also be configured through modmenu.